 Mary's Lake Trails (1.5 mi. loop).
 These trails meanders through mature stands of red cedar around Mary's Lake and through the native prairie in Lawrence Prairie Park.
-The trailhead is located at the nature center at 29th & Harper.
-The trail around Mary's Lake is paved which the paths in the prairie park are mowed paths on the native tallgrass prairie allow one to view the wildflowers (mid-June is peak) and native grasses.
+The trailhead is located at the nature center at 29th & Harper (south end of the parking lot).
+The trail around Mary's Lake is paved while the paths in the prairie park are mowed paths on the native tallgrass prairie allow one to view the wildflowers (late May is peak) and native grasses.
 The 20-acre prairie contains plants uncommon to Kansas, including Michigan lily, wild camasia, and nodding lady (orchid).
 Bluestem tallgrass, wild indigo, and switch grass grow profusely on this never-been-plowed land.
-The paved trail meanders through willows and through groves of wild black cherry, Osage orange, green ash and honey locust along the East shore of Mary's Lake and .
+The paved trail meanders through willows and through groves of wild black cherry, Osage orange, green ash and honey locust along the East shore of Mary's Lake.
 The Lawrence Prairie Park is the closest native prairie to Lawrence and provides the hiker with a nearby prairie experience.
-An effort is being made to connect it to the multiuse path just below the Mary's Lake dam.
+It connects to the multiuse path just below the Mary's Lake dam.
+Many take the Mary's Lake Trail around the lake to the marked dirt single track trail which takes one through the prairie back to the nature center.

-Riverfront Park Trails (4+ miles one way).
-A canopy of cottonwood trees forming a riparian forest along river covers the well-worn earth-packed trail.
+Lawrence River Trail (4+ miles one way).
+A canopy of cottonwood trees forming a riparian forest along the Kaw River covers the sandy treadway which does get muddy.
+The forest contains large specimens of eastern cottonwood, hackberry, and sandbar willows.
 The trailhead is located on East side of parking area for the Kaw River 8th Street boat ramp in North Lawrence.
-Watch out for fast mountain bikers.
+Watch out for fast mountain bikers who tend not to yield to pedestrians.
 The hard-packed trail provides some of the best biking in the Midwest.
 Although hikers have the right-of-way, step out of their way to be safe.
 The trail goes to the Mud Creek Access Area, a former Kansas Dept. Wildlife and Parks boat access area.
-Unfortunately, a lovely sandbar with sand dunes has been turned into a "mudbar" with out-of-place vegetation due to a new sand dredging operation just upstream.
+Camping and picnicking are allowed on sandbars and islands since they are owned by the people of Kansas.